 Individual Water Systems

-An Individual Water System refers to a system which supplies drinking water to 1-4 service connections, and serves less than 25 people annually.
+An Individual Water System refers to a system which supplies drinking water to 1-4 service connections, and serves potable water to less than 25 people annually.

 How Do I Certify My Water Well?